 San Antonio Oxbow Bluffs

-San Antonio Oxbow Bluffs (SAOB) is a 23-acre property located at 5001 Namaste RD NW.
-The property was purchased from the Poole family in Spring of 2021 by the City of Albuquerque’s Open Space Division (OSD) with assistance from the State of New Mexico.
+San Antonio Oxbow Bluffs (SAOB) is a 23-acre property purchased from the Poole family in Spring of 2021 by the City of Albuquerque’s Open Space Division with assistance from the State of New Mexico.
 In fall 2021, the OSD provided several walking tours and community listening sessions to obtain feedback about how the community would like to utilize the property.
-The OSD will begin next phases in the planning process in the coming months.
+The OSD will begin next phases in the planning process.

 Oxbow Marsh Restoration and Maintenance